Hope, Derbyshire: Transport

 Hope railway station lies on the Hope Valley Line between Sheffield and Manchester Piccadilly.
 Services are generally hourly each way, operated by Northern Trains.

 A main road, the old A625, followed the route of the Sheffield & Chapel-en-le-Frith Turnpike Company's road of 1802 through the village and then over Little Mam Tor.
 The old truncated section of the A625 to Castleton has been re-designated as the A6187, after the Mam Tor section of the road was closed to all traffic in 1979 following one of many landslips.

 Sport

 In 1944, Hope Sports Club was founded to provide facilities for the village and nearby Aston and Brough.

 The village is also home to Hope Valley RUFC, who play their home games at Hope Sports Club.
 Formed in 1979, after rugby enthusiasts from the local villages organised a match with a barrel of beer for the winners, the club saw success in the 1990s in both the Notts, Lincs & Derbyshire league and cup competitions.
 Several players went on to represent national league clubs, whilst 2009 to 2011 saw two successive league titles.
 The club currently competes in the NOWIRUL Division 3 South.

 Education

 Hope Primary School, built in 1912 to a design by George H. Widdows, serves the village.
-The building has been recommended for Listing at Grade II (1).
-Hope has a small secondary school Hope Valley College.
+The building is listed at Grade II.
+Hope has a small secondary school, Hope Valley College.